lithnet/access-manager-docs/help-and-support/app-pages/authentication-page.md

 # Authentication configuration page

 The Access Manager web service allows you to choose one of several types of authentication providers.
-It is recommended to use modern authentication using a mechanism such as OpenID Connect, where an identity provider can provider high assurance authentication utilizing passwordless or multifactor authentication.
+It is recommended to use modern authentication using a mechanism such as OpenID Connect, where an identity provider can provider high assurance authentication utilizing password-less or multifactor authentication.

 Access Manager supports modern identity providers such as Microsoft Entra and Okta out of the box.